 Browse all BES cases

 A complete list of all 32 cases from across the Best Evidence Synthesis (BES) publications on Education Counts.
 The BES bring together research evidence about what works for diverse (all) learners in education.

 For more research go to the Research and readings section of Enabling e-Learning

-Access free online surveys that measure 21st Century teaching and learning schools.
-The surveys can be used to measure progress by establishing a baseline of your school's current teaching practices using the initial survey results, and then conducting subsequent research annually to assess how those practices have evolved.
-Developed from Innovative Teaching and Learning (ITL) global research in 2011, sponsored by Microsoft.
+Access a free online survey that measures educators’ and leaders' perceptions on the current state of innovative teaching practices in their school or class.
+The surveys can be used to measure progress by establishing a baseline of your school's current teaching practices using the initial survey results, and then conducting subsequent research every year thereafter to assess how those practices have evolved.
+Developed from Innovative Teaching and Learning (ITL), sponsored by Microsoft.

 EDtalks – BYOD

 Video clips featuring educational experts sharing different aspects of BYOD from the EDtalks website.

 This guide, created 2012 for the Ministry of Education in Alberta, examines the use of BYOD models in schools.
 It looks at the potential opportunities and benefits, as well as the considerations, risks and implications that arise when schools allow students and staff to use personally owned devices in the classroom and school environments.
 Strategies, tips and techniques are included to address the considerations and manage the risks.
 This document is sourced from the Alberta Education website .

 Ten safe bets for school IT